What is MyFig?

 - Protected bicycle lanes where bicycles will be separated from roadway traffic, decreasing injury crashes between non-motorized and motorized users.

-The project is fully supported by Council District 9 and the Mayor's Office as a “signature project" for Los Angeles.
+The project is fully supported by CD 9 Councilmember Curren Price, CD 14 Councilmember José Huizar and Mayor Eric Garcetti as a “signature project" for Los Angeles.
+Besides advancing the City's Mobility Plan, MyFigueroa also helps achieve the goals of Vision Zero and Huizar's DTLA Forward.
 MyFigueroa is being managed locally by the Los Angeles Department of Transportation (LADOT).

 Where is it?